Tachytaenius/Alive/docs/tiles.md

 		- `grate`: Solid, for a grate texture.
 	- `lump`: (Saved, altered) A single lump that defines the materials of the sub-layer.
 	- `grassTargetHealth`: (Not saved) Cached value that is recalculated only when a tile is changed.
+- `superTopping.lumps` (Saved) For walls-type super toppings, an array of lumps that works the same as `topping.lumps`.
 - `lastTimeTicked`: (Saved) The chunk's `time` value last time this tile was ticked.
 	Used with current `time` to get how much effective delta time to use.
 	Tiles do not catch up on any time in which their chunk was unloaded.